unixko/MitsuCon/native/README.md

 Due to large string in MQTT discovery function, PubSubClient.h MQTT_MAX_PACKET_SIZE must set to 1280.

 ## Known Issues
-* Sometimes heat pump entity in HA shows as Unavailable.
-Wait for next HA device refresh and heat pump entity will come back or restart either HA or controller.
 * Sometimes heat pump unit turns off instead when send temperature changing command.
 * When change setting on HA UI, change will effect immediately but UI will delay for next data pull to refresh new status.